codemagic-ci-cd/codemagic-sample-projects/flutter/flutter-integration-tests-demo-project/README.md

 ## Configuring your Flutter Android project to run on real devices

 1. Create a folder called `androidTest` in `android/app/src`
 2. Create a subfolder structure as follows that matches your package name.
-In this demo project the package name is "io.codemagic.integration" so the structire needs to be `androidTest/java/io/codemagic/integration`
+In this demo project the package name is "io.codemagic.integrationtest" so the structire needs to be `androidTest/java/io/codemagic/integration`
 3. Add a file in the end folder called `MainActivityTest.java`.
 Add the following to its contents:

 ```

     // Change this to your package name!!
-    package io.codemagic.integration;
+    package io.codemagic.integrationtest;

     import androidx.test.rule.ActivityTestRule;
     import dev.flutter.plugins.integration_test.FlutterTestRunner;